henchc/henchc.github.io/cv/index.md

 - With Estes, Alex. “[Supervised Machine Learning for Hybrid Meter](http://www.aclweb.org/anthology/W/W16/W16-0201.pdf).”
 Proceedings of the Fifth Workshop on Computational Linguistics for Literature, NAACL-HLT 2016, 2016, 1.

+- Arnold Zweig (1962).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Erich Fried: The Whole Word Should Endure (1988).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Even Today He’d Speak His Mind (1975).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Leo Haas: Artist and Witness of His Times (1971).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Malik (1967).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Do You Know Where Herr Kisch Is?
+(1985).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Traces (1989).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

+- Walter Ballhause: One Among Millions (1982).
+Translation and subtitles.
+In: Arts in Exile.
+Amherst, MA: DEFA Film Library, 2015.

 - Lothar Warneke on His Film (1999).
 Translation and subtitles.
 In: Unser Kurzes Leben (Our Short Life) (1980).
 Amherst, MA: DEFA Film Library, 2015.